 The School Council is made up of Mr. Robinson and two representatives from each year group from Year 1 to Year 6.
 We meet up at least three times each half-term and discuss issues that are important to the children - they bring ideas to discuss from their classes.
 We have made some very important decisions over the last few years, some of which are listed below.

 Unfortunately, because of The COVID virus, the role of The School Council has been reduced over the last year, as we have not been able to meet as a group.
-Hopefully, we will back on track again at some point in the near future!
+We will be starting up again in September 2021 – watch this space!